chaitanyasisodiya/Background-Remover/README.md

-# Background Remover Repository Description:
+# Background Remover Repository Description

 This Background remove repository is used to remove Background from your images, or you can used your local camera to capture the photo of yourself.